kimberlymacajilos/practice-sets/README.md

 # CozyCup Cafe

 ### Project Description
-This project is a Cafe website where it showcase the different coffees and pastries that the cafe offers.
+This project is a cafe website where it showcases the different coffees and pastries that the cafe has to offer.

 ### Features
 * Home